Bonelab

-Bonelab is a 2022 video game developed and published by American studio Stress Level Zero.
+Bonelab (stylized BONELAB) is a 2022 video game developed and published by American studio Stress Level Zero.
 It is a sequel to the 2019 game Boneworks.
 The player controls an outcast that escapes death and explores experimental worlds in a research lab in MythOS.
-Bonelab released for Windows and Meta Quest 2 on September 29, 2022.
+Bonelab was released for Windows and Meta Quest 2 on September 29, 2022, and later for the Meta Quest 3 on October 10, 2023, and then for the Meta Quest 3S just over a year later on October 15, 2024.

 Gameplay

 The game uses a fully simulated body that utilizes inverse kinematics.
 The player can use a body-log positioned on either elbow to change their avatar, which affects their in-game body proportions and ability to use items.
-The campaign takes place in smaller levels that each focus on different mechanics, from traditional first-person shooter levels to go-karting.
-The player can also find "Gacha Capsules" that can unlock props, NPCs, and weapons in the sandbox mode upon being pulled apart.
-Gacha Capsules can be hidden, hidden in plain sight, or out in the open.
-Some will require parkour skills, or puzzle solving.
-The game has been compared to Garry's Mod and Half-Life 2 by critics and fans alike for having similarities and homages to these games, such as the crablet sharing similarities with Half-Life's headcrab and Halfway Park somewhat resembling Garry's Mod "gm_construct" map.
+The campaign takes place in small levels that each focus on different mechanics, from traditional first-person shooter levels to go-karting.

+The player can also find capsule toys that unlock props, NPCs, and weapons in the sandbox mode upon being pulled apart.
+These capsules can be either hidden or out in the open.
+Some may require parkour skills or puzzle solving to reach.

+The game has been compared to Garry's Mod and Half-Life 2 by critics and fans for its similarities and homages, such as the Crablet resembling the Headcrab and the Halfway Park level somewhat resembling the Construct map from Garry's Mod.